HirbodBehnam/PortForwarder/README.md

 ## How it works?
 The base code is [this](https://gist.github.com/qhwa/cb9d3851450bff3b705e)(Thanks man!).
 The code is changed in order to measure the traffic transmitted.
 ### Soft Blocking
 So here is a part you should read.
 The proxy uses the `io.Copy` function([reference](https://golang.org/pkg/io/#Copy)) in order to write the buffers.
-The good point is that the buffer is not with me and it is with the golang itself and there is no loop.
+The good point is that the buffer is not with me, and it is with the golang itself and there is no loop.
 But there is a catch: This function returns when it reaches the EOF or in case of an error.

 So what's wrong with this?
 Well, I can understand how many bytes had been transferred when the function returns.
-So here comes soft connections and fast forward in cost of inaccuracy.
+So here comes soft connections and fast-forward in cost of inaccuracy.

 As soon as the function returns, the quota will change.